Road Maintenance

 Annual Seal & Patch Programs (Spring & Fall)

 Crews make their way around all Township roads during the spring and fall to seal cracks and repair any broken areas of the roadway.
-Over time, sunlight oxidizes the oils in asphalt causing it to become brittle and develop cracks.
 Crews clean out the cracks with high-pressure air then apply a hot-pour sealant.
-A release agent will be sprayed on the sealant if it is in an area where immediate traffic will occur so it will not stick to any passing vehicles.
-Crack sealing is also performed in areas where cuts and repairs have been made to bond two areas together.
+When sealing an area where immediate traffic will occur, crews will spray a release agent on the sealant to prevent it from sticking to passing vehicles.

 They will also patch areas in the roadway that have collapsed or broken apart before they become potholes.
 Our crews do not just fill these holes, they cut out a section of the road, excavate, replace and seal the asphalt creating a lasting patch on the roadway.
+Crews crack seal where cuts and repairs were made to bond two areas together.

 Resurfacing

-2023 Highway Projects:
+2024 Highway Projects:

-- Sandy Drive
+- Valley Drive

-- Judy Drive
+- Dianna Drive

-- Star View Drive
+- Jean Drive

-- Joanne Drive
+- JP Drive

 Paving